The 2026 PS21 Gala

 Please join us on Saturday, July 11, 2026 for the PS21 Gala!

-We are thrilled to honor Lael Locke with the 2026 PS21 Polestar Award, presented each year to catalytic and visionary changemakers in the cultural life of the Hudson Valley.
-A longtime Chatham philanthropist, civic leader, elected official, publisher, and advocate, Lael is a pillar of our community, whose many chapters of service have been carried out with grace, generosity, and humility.
+We are thrilled to honor longtime Chatham philanthropist, civic leader, and elected official Lael Locke with the 2026 PS21 Polestar Award, presented each year to catalytic and visionary changemakers in the cultural life of the Hudson Valley.

-The celebration will feature cocktails in the meadow, a farm-to-table dinner in the PS21 Pavilion Theater from chef David Israelow of Four Corners Chatham, performances from special guest artists, a live auction with international auctioneer Jacqueline Towers-Perkins, an after party, and more.
+The celebration will feature cocktails in the meadow, a farm-to-table dinner in the PS21 Pavilion Theater from chef David Israelow of Four Corners Chatham, a live auction with international auctioneer Jacqueline Towers-Perkins, and short performances from:

 The Gala provides essential funding for PS21’s adventurous year-round programming—from our summer season to our winter festival and beyond—all at more affordable ticket prices than ever.